OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Drawing-Diagrams.md

     ![](./images/draw-io-router.png)

 4. Select one of the shapes.
 The right pane will provide detailed options for customizing that specific shape.
-Double-clicking on the shape provides the option to lable the shape.
+Double-clicking on the shape provides the option to label the shape.
 Label all your six shapes this way.
 <br>

 5. Layering - Select one of the General shapes, at the top of the right pane select the green color.
 Then right-click on the shape and select "To Back".
 Drag the green shape so that the router shape and the green shape overlap (as shown below).
 This allow the drawing to have background coloring when needed.